Hybrid Approximate Message Passing: Application to Group-Sparse Signal Recovery

-To illustrate the Hybrid-GAMP method, we consider the group sparse estimation problem \cite{YuanLin:06,ZhaoRY:08}.
-Although this problem does not utilize the full generality of the Hybrid-GAMP framework, it provides a simple example of the Hybrid-GAMP method and has a number of existing algorithms that can be compared against.
+To illustrate the HyGAMP method, we first consider the \emph{group-sparse estimation} problem \cite{YuanLin:06,ZhaoRY:08}.
+Although this problem does not utilize the full generality of HyGAMP, it provides a simple example of the HyGAMP method and has a number of existing algorithms that can be compared against.